 The outbreak of the Novel Coronavirus (COVID 19) pandemic, including the government and public response to the challenges, continues to progress and evolve.
-In addition to the safety measures that have already been put in place, the Group has undertaken a comprehensive contingency planning exercise including evaluating the terms of the contracts with its commercial partners and exploring all options available in relation to future events based on a range of scenarios connected to the pandemic.
-After careful evaluation of the situation and with the health and well-being of the global cricket family being the highest priority, the ICC Men's T20 World Cup scheduled to be held in Australia in 2020 has been postponed to 2022.
-Also, all ICC pathway events scheduled in 2020 post the outbreak of the pandemic have been postponed and are continuously being assessed.
+In addition to the safety measures that have already been put in place, the Group had undertaken a comprehensive contingency planning exercise including evaluating the terms of the contracts with its commercial partners and exploring all options available in relation to future events based on a range of scenarios connected to the pandemic.
+After careful evaluation of the situation and with the health and well-being of the global cricket family being the highest priority, the ICC Men's T20 World Cup scheduled to be held in Australia in 2020 had been postponed to 2022.
+Also, some of the ICC pathway events scheduled in 2021 have been postponed or cancelled.
 The decisions have been taken in line with Government and public health authority advice.